justin-mbca/aignosis/README.md

     - Free text can supplement or override structured data if higher risk is detected.
 4. **Aggregation**: Model outputs are aggregated (weighted), and final risk is determined (HEART score can override if high).
 5. **Output Generation**: Bilingual, explainable report is generated, including model explanations, clinical alerts, recommendations, and warnings.
-6. **LLM Summarization (Planned)**: Output can be summarized by a large language model for clarity and personalization.
+6. **LLM Summarization**: Output is summarized by a large language model for clarity and personalization.

 ---